Loading...

 Determine Your Eligibility

-First up, make sure you are eligible for claiming the federal solar tax credit which is part of the many federal solar incentives.
-If you adhere to the minimum eligibility requirements that we just mentioned, you can claim the solar tax after you install solar panels at your home.
+First, make sure you can claim the federal solar tax credit, part of the many federal solar incentives.
+If you adhere to the minimum eligibility requirements, you can claim the solar tax after installing solar panels at your home.

-It’s also advisable to seek professional tax advice if you find it difficult to understand your eligibility for your solar panel tax credit.
+It’s also advisable to seek professional tax advice if you find it difficult to understand your solar panel tax credit eligibility.

 Residential vs. Commercial Applicants